 - 1. Using the wrong roller.
-The typical white foam roller not made for urethanes will push the sealer but also its "webbing" design pulls off the sealer as it rolls as well.
+The typical white foam roller not made for urethanes will push the sealer but also its "webbing" design pulls of the sealer as it rolls as well.
 Foam rollers are not our recommended choice. - 2.
 Using a 9" lint-free roller.
 This size roller does not offer you the control of a 6" 'weenie' roller.
-It loads more product than needed and often results in over-rolling and lifting sealer back off leading to orange peel.
+It load more product than needed and often results in over-rolling and lifting sealer back off leading to orange peel.
 When de-linting do not wrap your roller to tight.
 Doing so will result in tape lines and impressions in the roller causing dimpling patterns as you roll out the WB-P53. - 3.
 Using a paint pan to roll off excess.
-We are finding installers imprint the markings of the roller pan onto their roller then marking on the countertop leaving skips and marks in the rolling.
+We are finding installers in imprinting the markings of the roller pan into their roller and transferring the marking on the countertop leaving skips and marks in the rolling.
 The result is the need to over-roll to eliminate these which then leads to orange peel finishes.